priscillahartono/stat159-fall2016-project2/images/README.md

-Regression model plots are generated from each regression (:
+Regression model plots are generated from each regression:
 - ridge-models-plot.png
 - lasso-plot.png
 - pcr-models-plot.png